 Woocommerce Stripe payment gateway enables you to accept payments from customers directly onsite.
 Customers can purchase their items and select stripe as their checkout option.
-They also will be able to pay quite easily with their credit cards.
+They will then be able to pay quite easily with their credit cards.

 Stripe takes care of processing the payment (for a little fee) and securing the customer’s financial details, thus giving customers both ease of use and security.